zhangyaqi1989/jekyll-now/_posts/2020-06-04-USCIS-Case-Tracker.md

 -r is used to print pass ratio to CLI.

-2. watch one or more receipt numbers and email a message when status changes
+2. Watch one or more receipt numbers and email a message when status changes

 ```bash
 python watch.py